Overview

 The Adviser has a Code of Ethics for all supervised persons of the firm describing

-its high standards of business conduct, and fiduciary duty our client.
-The Code of
+its high standards of business conduct, and fiduciary duty to our Clients.
+The Code

-Ethics includes provisions relating to the confidentiality of client information, a
+of Ethics includes provisions relating to the confidentiality of Client information, a

 prohibition on insider trading, a prohibition of rumor mongering, restrictions on the